-Answer: Currently a high school student must pass five STAAR end of course (EOC) assessments (Algebra I, Biology, English I, English II and US History) in order to receive a high school diploma.
+Answer: A high school student must pass five STAAR end of course (EOC) assessments (Algebra I, Biology, English I, English II and US History) in order to receive a high school diploma.
 There is an exception, Texas SB 149, passed in the Texas Legislature in 2015.
-This legislation allows individual graduation committees, an alternative path to graduation, for students who have passed all courses for graduation but have failed one or two end-of-course assessments.
-Unless renewed next legislative session, this bill expires on September 1, 2017.
+This legislation allows individual graduation committees, an alternative path to graduation, for students who have passed all courses for graduation but have failed up to two end-of-course assessments.
+It was renewed in 2019.

 Q: Will my child be the only one opting out?

 Answer: Definitely not.
-Last year, 80 families across the Houston area, several thousand families in Texas, and 620,000 children nationwide refused to take the STAAR test.
+Hundreds of families across the Houston area, several thousand families in Texas, and 620,000 children nationwide refused to take the STAAR test.
 And this year, our movement is growing, and there will be more.
 There is power in numbers and we need to use it!
 If you’d like to speak to any of last year's Houston families, please let us know.

 Q: How much testing and test-prep is really happening in schools?
 Is everyone just overreacting?

 Answer: Last year, HISD first graders were administered 16 “snapshots,” or practice tests for the STAAR.
 This increased by grade level all the way to more than 30 practice tests for sixth graders.
 Things improved slightly this year when some schools were allowed to cut back on this testing, but it didn’t happen on every campus, and effects of the high stakes testing culture are still widespread and pervasive.
 Students often no longer read books, and instead, read test passages.
 They are taught “strategies” and tips on how to do well on the multiple choice test instead of learning to love to learn and read.